 10. Boost Thiamine and Boost Your Energy

-Studies have found that people with Hashimoto’s are often deficient in the B vitamin, thiamine (Vitamin B1).
+Studies have found that people with Hashimoto’s are often deficient in the B vitamin, thiamine (vitamin B1).

 Thiamine is essential for energy production and carbohydrate digestion.
 Our bodies need thiamine to make adenosine triphosphate (ATP), which our cells use for energy, and it plays a key role in supporting the nervous system.
 B1 is thought to strengthen the immune system and help our bodies withstand stressful situations.
 But, in order to absorb enough thiamine into our bodies, we also need adequate supplies of B6, B12, and folate.

 I recommend Benfomax from Pure Encapsulations for best results.
 It is non-GMO, gluten free and vegan.
 It’s one of the highest quality thiamine supplements on the market.
-Please read more about the thiamine and thyroid connection.

 11. L-Carnitine for Thyroid Fatigue